kersorianek/mon-portfolio/_posts/2018-10-05- Mobile App Testing Basic.md

 cover-img: /assets/img/cover.jpg
 ---

-Everywhere you look today, the tide of protectionist sentiment is flowing.
-Someone might be talking to his friends, someone might be looking at the weather forecast before leaving the house or sitting at home ordering food.
-Someone is scrolling through Facebook unnecessarily again.
-People are using mobile devices from waking up to sleeping.
+Today, the tide of protectionist feeling is sweeping the country.
+Someone could be talking with his buddies, checking the weather forecast before leaving the house, or sitting at home ordering dinner.
+Someone is once again perusing through Facebook unnecessarily.
+People use mobile gadgets from the moment they wake up until they go to bed.

-In the last few years, the development of mobile applications and mobile devices has led to the need for mobile testing.
-Currently, not all of these companies are developing mobile applications, and 84% of them are planning to enter mobile apps development in the near future.
+The rise of mobile applications and mobile devices in recent years has necessitated the necessity for mobile testing.
+Currently, not all of these organizations are developing mobile applications, but 84% plan to do so in the near future.
-One study found that 50 percent of mobile applications are used only once after download, and if a user encounters a bug only once, more than 50 percent of users delete the application from the mobile device.
+According to one survey, 50 percent of mobile applications are used only once after downloading, and if a user experiences a glitch only once, more than half of users erase the application from their mobile device.

 _Qucik Link to Specific Topic:_
 - [A Complete Checklist for Mobile App Testing:](#a-complete-checklist-for-mobile-app-testing)

-From this, you can understand how important mobile testing is for the success of any organization.
-Mobile application development and testing are much more challenging due to the different operating systems (iOS and Android), screen size, and resolution.
+This demonstrates how critical mobile testing is to the success of any firm.
+Because of the differences in operating systems (iOS and Android), screen size, and resolution, mobile application development and testing are much more difficult.

-We use our phones in different places.
-At home, we are using high-speed Wi-Fi while walking.
-4G, 3G and sometimes where there is no internet connection.
-We should always think about the most effective way to test the application to deal with complications.
-Let's take a look at some of the best practices in mobile application testing:
+We use our phones in various places.
+We have high-speed Wi-Fi at home. when walking, on 4G, 3G, and occasionally when there is no internet connection To deal with issues, we should always consider the most effective technique to test the application.
+Let's look at some of the greatest mobile application testing practices:

-One of the best practices for mobile application testing is testing on real devices.
-The use of emulators and simulators plays an effective role in testing in the early stages of development.
-The application needs to be tested on a real device so that the tester can understand that the test results are realistic.
-Testing on real devices also gives the tester a better idea of ​​general usability.
+Testing on real devices is one of the recommended practices for mobile application testing.
+The usage of emulators and simulators is beneficial in the early phases of development.
+The application must be tested on a real device so that the tester may be confident that the test findings are accurate.
+Testing on real devices also provides the tester with a better understanding of overall usability.

 Fix your device and operating system before testing.
 There are thousands of Android devices and hundreds of iOS devices in the market.
 When you test your company's application, always choose the device that most of your customers use.
 For example, iPhone 8, iOS 10.1.
 If you do not know which device the customer is using, select the most used devices in the market.
 You can easily find this data through Google search.
 In addition to Google Analytics, there are many such analytics tools available online.